 Can my IP be reviewed if it isn’t meeting my needs?

 You may review and amend your IP at any point during your course if your circumstances change or if any disability-related difficulties occur.
 However, you may be required to provide additional medical evidence.
-If you would like to review your current IP please feel free to your adviser directly.
+If you would like to review your current IP please feel free to contact your adviser directly.